langfeihenkechi/Abstract-syntax-tree-implementation-for-automatic-generation-of-building-energy-simulation-code/README.md

 - Python 3.8 or higher
 - Required dependencies : EnergyPlusV3.0+
 ### Start
 codeGenerator is a code generator, main is a simulation framework, and http is a fixed template.
-The code generator converts main into an AST and adds http input and interactive code through identifiers
+The code generator converts main into an AST and adds http input and interactive code through identifiers.
+Yaml files are config file.
 ```bash
 cd example
 python codeGenerator.py